usgs/groundmotion-processing/docs/developer/code-layout.md

 - `stationtrace.py` is where we define the `StationTrace` subclass ObsPy's `Trace` class.
-- `stationstream.py` is where we define the `StationStream` subclass of ObsPY's `Stream` class.
+- `stationstream.py` is where we define the `StationStream` subclass of ObsPy's `Stream` class.
-- `streamcollection.py` is where we deinfe the `StreamCollection` class, which is basically a list of StationStream objects, where the constituent StationTraces are grouped such the traces within each StattionStream are from the same network/station/instrument, and some consistency checks are applied to the data.
+- `streamcollection.py` is where we deinfe the `StreamCollection` class, which is basically a list of StationStream objects, where the constituent StationTraces are grouped such the traces within each StationStream are from the same network/station/instrument, and some consistency checks are applied to the data.